NickSale/NickSale.github.io/_pages/about.md

 ### Travel / News
 <ul style="height: 300px; overflow: auto;">
+<li>November 2021 - Attended (virtually) a meeting of the <a href="https://www.maths.ox.ac.uk/groups/topological-data-analysis">UK Centre for Topological Data Analysis</a>.</li>
-<li> Septempber 2021 - Gave a talk at the conference <a href="https://indico.ectstar.eu/event/77/">Machine Learning for High Energy Physics, on and off the Lattice</a>.</li>
+<li>Septempber 2021 - Gave a talk at the conference <a href="https://indico.ectstar.eu/event/77/">Machine Learning for High Energy Physics, on and off the Lattice</a>.</li>
 <li>August 2021 - Organised (along with <a href="https://haduonght.wordpress.com/">Hoan Tran</a>) a minisymposium on Applications of Persistent Homology to Phase Transitions at the SIAM <a href="https://www.siam.org/conferences/cm/conference/ag21">AG21</a> conference.</li>
 <li>July 2021 - Helped out with the <a href="https://www.swansea.ac.uk/maths/seminars/lms-summer-school-2020/">LMS Undergraduate Summer School</a> which was hosted by Swansea University.</li>
 <li>July 2021 - Participated in a V-KEMS Virtual Study Group on <a href="https://www.icms.org.uk/events/workshops/VSGevent">Covid-19 Safety in Large Events</a>.</li>